 Your Current Age

-Age is the single biggest factor in life insurance pricing.
-Premiums at 55 are significantly higher than at 45, and by 65 they can be several times the cost.
-Each year you delay taking out or reviewing cover, the more expensive it becomes.
-If you already hold a policy, your existing rates - while rising - are typically better than starting fresh.
+Age is the single biggest driver of life insurance pricing.
+Premiums at 55 are notably higher than at 45, and by 65 the cost can be several multiples.
+Each year you delay arranging or reviewing cover, the more expensive it becomes.
+Existing policyholders typically pay less than someone applying fresh at the same age.

 💊